Learning to Detect Cyber Attacks: Neural Anomaly Detection for Cybersecurity with Theoretical Insights: Network Intrusion Detection in Cybersecurity

-The third observation is that \textbf{our theoretical construction is practically helpful}, because the implementation we outline in Section \ref{section:practical_implementation} mostly contributes to the empirical performance.
-Namely, imposing the sparsity constraint with weight decay and having equal number of synthetic anomalies to normal data ($n'=n$) helps, while sampling anomalies on the support of the distribution yields mixed results.
-Models trained without weight decay or with 30 times the number of synthetic anomalies ($n'=30n$, as in \citet{sipple20NSNN}) have a drop in performance.
 Meanwhile, sampling anomalies continuously in the ambient space (i.e., a categorical variable encoded as a one-hot vector can now take fractional values) leads to a drop in AUPR for DoS and probe attacks but increase in AUPR for PE attacks, which does not seem to provide conclusive results on this piece yet.